How to Have a More Sustainable Christmas

 Real Christmas trees are more eco-friendly than fake ones, as most come from local, sustainable farms where more trees are planted than cut down each year.
 When you’re done with your tree, it decomposes naturally.

-In contrast, fake trees are made from fossil fuels extracted from vital ecosystems and will pollute the environment for many years, adding no benefits.
+In contrast, fake trees are made from fossil fuels and will pollute the environment for many years, adding no benefits.

 Not to be a grinch, but all those twinkling lights wash out stars in the sky, disrupt nocturnal wildlife and waste energy.